goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 I'm very curious, for example, if large-scale SSMs (if trained properly with modern [length extrapolation techniques](https://goombalab.github.io/blog/2025/improving-length-generalization/) <d-cite key="buitrago2025understanding"></d-cite>) would overcome the finite context problem that some chatbot users have complained about.
 Maintaining a continual conversation with an assistant is much more like human conversations and relationships: what matters is a long, persistent *summary* of the context, remembering the *shape and flow* of the interactions without needing to recall every specific detail.
-No one needs a scratchpad to have a relationship with their friend.
+No one needs a scratchpad to have a continual relationship with their friend.
 This is exactly where the more brain-like nature of SSMs is more suitable than the database-like nature of Transformers, which instead may be better suited for AI tasks requiring precision and retrieval.
 {% enddetails %}